Syphilis RPR Blood Test

 The Syphilis RPR (rapid plasma reagin) is the most commonly ordered screening for Syphilis.
-This test looks for antibodies in the bloodstream which the body develops in response to infection with Syphilis bacteria.
+This test looks for antibodies which the body develops in response to infection with Syphilis bacteria.

 Syphilis is highly contagious and testing is advisable for anyone who is sexually active.
-Pregnant woman should receive Syphilis testing as infection can result in increased risk of stillbirth and health complications for the infant.
+Pregnant women should receive Syphilis testing as infection can result in an increased risk of stillbirth and health complications for the infant.

 Average incubation period for syphilis ranges from 10-90 days, while most people show detectable antibody levels by 6 weeks with this syphilis testing.